solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 		}
 	}()

-	// return the channels to Gloo
-	return results, errorsDuringUpdate, nil
+	// return the channels to Gloo Edge return results, errorsDuringUpdate, nil
 }